Hadisalman/mlsh/README.md

 ```
 The MLSH script works on any Gym environment that implements the randomizeCorrect() function.
 See the envs/ folder for examples of such environments.
 # New Comments
-Make sure to add the root directiory to the PYTHONPATH by running: `export PYTHONPATH=$PYTHONPATH:<path to mlsh>`.
+* Make sure to add the root directiory to the PYTHONPATH by running: `export PYTHONPATH=$PYTHONPATH:<path to mlsh>`.
+* For now, I manually added the new gym environments to the gym folder in my system.
+I will make that cleaner later.